Detters Mill, Pennsylvania

 In 1830, a local miller named George Sheffer constructed a stone grist mill on Harmony Grove Road near the confluence of Bermudian Creek and Conewago Creek.
 A few other families later constructed homes in the vicinity.
-The mill, located on the western bank of Conewago Creek, closed in the early 20th century and the community waned.
+The mill, located on the eastern bank of Conewago Creek, closed in the early 20th century and the community waned.
 The covered bridge of the township collapsed in 1965.
-As of 2008, the old mill is being used as an apartment complex.
+As of 2008, the old mill was being used as an apartment complex.